mdazfar2/snowman-by-python/README.md

 # snowman-by-python
 Welcome to the Snowman Drawing project! 🎨❄️

 In this repository, you'll find a delightful Python script that generates a charming snowman using NumPy and OpenCV.
-The script creates a whimsical winter scene, perfect for adding a touch of seasonal magic to your projects.
+The script creates a whimsical winter scene.

 Features:
 🔵 Detailed snowman with customizable parameters.

 🌟 Beautifully crafted using Python and computer vision libraries.

 📸 Easily create, save, and share your snowman masterpiece.

 # Output of this Project